stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Conjuration/index.md

 You can also attack with the flame, although doing so ends the spell.
 When you cast this spell, or as an action on a later turn, you can hurl the flame at a creature within 30 feet of you.
 Make a ranged spell attack.
 On a hit, the target takes 1d8 + your spellcasting ability modifier fire damage.

-This spell’s damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).

 ## Sword Burst
 *Conjuration Cantrip*<br>
 **Casting Time:** 1 Action<br>